MooersLab/manuscriptInOrg/README.md

 1. LaTeX is installed with all of the required style files.
 However, my installation was missing the **break cities.sty** file.
 I installed this with the ``sudo port install texlive-bibtex-extra`` command.
 2. Emacs is using used to edit the org file.
+3. You will use the LaTeX cite command and let LaTeX handle the generation of the literature cited section.
+This is the citar and so on can help with finding the right citekey.

 ## Postscript Oct 10, 2022
 My approach was developed independently of another [solution](https://github.com/fangohr/template-latex-paper-from-orgmode/issues/4) found here.